bren-io/NoServer_app/README.md

 ```
 git clone <HTTP/SSH/CLI> <name>		# For me I like to use src as the name since I usually name the sls project the application name
 cd <name>
 git remote remove origin		# Dereferences this repo because you should have your own!
-Follow githubs steps when creating a repo through the web or follow what I included in here
-git init
+git init   	  			# Follow githubs steps when creating a repo through the web
-git add .
+git add .				# or use these steps as I included
 git commit -m "first commit"
 git remote add origin <your_repo_url>
 git branch -M main